Calibration of the strain amplitude recorded with DAS using a strainmeter array: Plane wave strain from seismometer recordings

-Hence, the issue is not limited to the regression coefficients.
-The DAS waveforms also show greater similarity to the strainmeter waveforms than to the seismometer waveforms.
+Apart from these amplitude related issues, the DAS waveforms also show greater similarity to the strainmeter waveforms than to the seismometer waveforms.
 This is shown in Fig.~\ref{fig:NCC:DAS:seismometer:and:strainmeter}, where the values of NCCs are plotted against backazimuth.
-The NNC measured by comparing DAS data with respect to seismometer data are generally smaller than for DAS with respect to the strainmeter data.
+The NCC measured by comparing DAS data with respect to seismometer data are generally smaller than for DAS with respect to the strainmeter data.
 For BAZ nearly perpendicular to the fiber optic cable azimuth, some of the signals are even anti-correlated (Fig.~\ref{fig:NCC:DAS:seismometer:and:strainmeter}).
 This results from the change in the sign of the cosine in \eqref{eq:supp:plane:wave:strain}.

 The dissimilarity is attributed to the non-plane components of the waves, rather than to instrumental noise or signal-to-noise ratio (SNR) issues.
 Both the strainmeter and seismometer data exhibit significantly better SNR than the DAS data, with the seismometer having the highest SNR among the instruments compared.
 This can be seen in Figs.~\ref{fig:turkey:BWA:Anton}, \ref{fig:turkey:BWB:Anton}, \ref{fig:turkey:BWA:Vorstollen}, and \ref{fig:turkey:BWB:Vorstollen}, where the signal level prior to the P-wave onset is least for the seismometer data, when compared to the P-wave amplitude.